 This means that getting on the road earlier than 7:00 AM or after 8:00 AM will result in less traffic for most people.
 Less traffic is safer and leads to less stopping, fewer red lights, and smooth cruising.

-Getting on the road during the early morning hours isn’t easy for everyone.
+Starting a road trip during the early morning hours isn’t easy for everyone.
 If you’re not a morning person, you should check out this Vintter Car Cup Warmer from Amazon.com for your car.

 It’s specially designed for paper cups and sits right in your cup holder, which might help make your commute a little more bearable.

-We tried 7 car roof bags and found the best one from RoofPax (via Amazon.com – Affiliate Link) on a 5-day trip in two states last summer.
-We had about 40 minutes of rain and everything in it was still dry.
+We tried 7 car roof bags and found the best one from RoofPax (via Amazon.com – Affiliate Link) on a 5-day family road trip in two states last summer.
+We had about 40 minutes of rain, and everything in it was still dry.
 It’s an affordable, sturdy, waterproof, and practical way to transport a lot of things for your road trip.

 Driving conditions in the morning are typically more pleasant because people on the roads are just starting their day.
 There are fewer impaired drivers compared to in the evening or at night.